How Many Websites Are There?

 As simple as that.

 Every web page is located on a server and corresponds with an IP address.
 Without domain names, we would have to type a long string of numbers every time we want to visit a site.
-Quite aggravating if you ask me.
+Quite aggravating if you ask me, but the powerful Domain Name System solves that issue.

 Apart from the actual name, domains can also carry a different extension.
 There are three general categories of extensions.